11 Ways to Curb Anxiety

 Anxiety is normal human sensation.
 It is what helped our ancestors survive the pitfalls of the wilderness.

 Anxiety is defined as experiencing worry or nervousness about an imminent event or something with an uncertain outcome.
 It is a feeling experienced by most people at some point in their lives.
-Anxiety can be triggered by a very personal issue, such as the illness of a loved one or an event of global proportions, such as the COVID-19 pandemic.
+Anxiety can be triggered by a very personal issue, such as the illness of a loved one or an event of global proportions.

 Some of the symptoms of anxiety are:

 - Increased heart rate

 - Rapid breathing

 - Difficulty concentrating on anything except the current worry

 What can we do about anxiety we may be feeling?
 There are many techniques to help manage stress and relax.
 Here are 11 ways you can reduce your anxiety almost immediately:

 - Turn off the constant feed of information.
 Take a social media sabbatical.
 Studies have shown that social media directly contributes to social anxiety.